okkdev/fgcbasel/content/monthly-mash/monthly-mash-2-actress-again.md

 * Time: 19:30
 * Location: [ManaBar Basel](https://manabar.ch/)
 * Venue fee: CHF 5.-
-* Game: Melty Blood Actress Again Current Code
+* Game: Melty Blood Actress Again Current Code (Community Edition)
 * 1st Prize: Melty Blood Type Lumina on platform of choice

 Fitting to the Melty Blood Type Lumina release a day later, we're hosting a Melty Blood Actress Again Current Code Tournament with a copy of Type Lumina as the grand prize.

 ## Details

-We will be playing a double elimination bracket, with certain matches being streamed and commentated live by JustDave on https://twitch.tv/justdaveeu.
+We will be playing a double elimination bracket, with certain matches being streamed and commentated live by JustDave on [https://twitch.tv/justdaveeu](https://twitch.tv/justdaveeu).

 **Keep in mind that a Covid certificate is required to enter the bar/event**